-- You cannot add a new Title Master without adding a new Slide Master – in a way thus, the Title Master is a subset of the Slide Master.
+- You cannot add a new Title Master without adding a new Slide Master.
+Thus, the Title Master is a subset of the Slide Master.

 - Although you can have multiple Slide Masters (and Title Masters), you are limited to just one each of the Handout and Notes Masters.

 - If you open and edit slides created using Masters in PowerPoint 2003 within a later version (PowerPoint 2007 or upwards), some elements including Footers may not work as you expect them to.